cskrasniak/cskrasniak.github.io/_pages/about.md

   - /about.html
 ---

 I'm a data  with a background in neuroscience excited about exploring data to answer interesting questions and solve business problems.
+Im especially interested in Biotech and tech, but I can get excited about almost any challenging field.

 Experience
 ======